client resources and tools

 Art collecting

-Art markets
+Art dealing

 Art history

-Online research and management resources
+Collection management resources